rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/august.md

 {{% notice info %}}
-rapyuta.io SDK users are recommended to **upgraded their SDK to latest SDK release 0.16.0** as older SDK's will not allow newly created packages which includes components building from source code repository (without following [build recepies] (/developer-guide/create-software-packages/builds/)) to be deployed on device.
+rapyuta.io SDK users are recommended to **upgrade their SDK to latest SDK release 0.16.0** as older SDKs will not allow newly created packages which includes components building from source code repository (without following [build recepies] (/developer-guide/create-software-packages/builds/)) to be deployed on device.
 {{% /notice %}}